Sonir/Blog/Published 2026-06-13

 Common mistakes

 Forgetting to match level, then concluding “the gear got better.”
 This one dominates.
 The volume while recording and the level while comparing both have to be matched, or it means nothing.
-A comparison that never logs the dB it matched at can’t be trusted later, which is why Sonir keeps the matched dB on every comparison.
+A comparison that never logs the conditions it was recorded under can’t be trusted later, which is why Sonir writes down the gear, distance, and room with every take.

 Trying to rank speakers by ear.
-No amount of blind testing fixes a take that already lost its imaging and soundstage to a single mic.
+No amount of listening fixes a take that already lost its imaging and soundstage to a single mic.
 What comes out is a coarse tonal difference.
 Speakers and rooms belong in the measurement overlay.

 Recording each side on a different day without minding the hour.
 The noise floor shifts and only the impression of the quiet passages changes.
 If you’re comparing, record them together.